C.D. Euzkadi: Origin of team

-In May 1938 the team left Argentina traveling again via Chile where they played two matches to raise more money for the journey, and Cuba where they played 8 more.
-On 3 August 1938 the team arrived back in Mexico.
-With FIFA still making it difficult for the Basques to arrange matches, and reluctant to split up, the team started to make arrangements with the organizers of the Mexican domestic league with the idea of participating in it.
-On 2 September 1938 FIFA apologized for their mistakes and declared the team free to play anyone.
-However although the team now had offers to play in Peru, Costa Rica and the USA the team decided to continue with their plan to integrate into the Mexican league, which began on 27 November 1938.
+In May 1938, the team left Argentina traveling again via Chile where they played two matches to raise more money for the journey, and Cuba where they played 8 more.
+On August 3, 1938, the team arrived back in Mexico.
+With FIFA still making it very difficult for the Basques to arrange matches, and reluctant to split up, the team started to make arrangements with the organizers of the Mexican domestic league with the idea of participating in it.
+On September 2, 1938, FIFA apologized for their mistakes and declared the team free to play anyone.
+However, although the team now had offers to play in Peru, Costa Rica, Colombia and the United States, the team decided to continue with their plan to integrate into the Mexican league, which began on November 27, 1938.
 The Basque Country national football team became a club side.
 Club Deportivo Euzkadi was born.

 Members of the squad

 The team consisted of the following players: